-We recommend you use desktop devices and Google Chrome browser for the best experience.
+We recommend you use desktop devices and the Google Chrome browser for the best experience.

-P2P and P2Pool are fundamentally different approaches to enabling NFT credit markets.
-The advantages of NFTfi are: 1) borrowers get higher LTVs on average (driven mainly by lender competition and diversity; there are many lenders who are offering very high LTVs / taking very high risk since they are long the collateral and don't mind defaults); 2) no auto-liquidations hence borrowers always have the option of paying back their loans until loan maturity; they can't be liquidated half-way through as it can happen on a P2Pool protocol (a P2P protocol such as NFTfi does not take any protocol risk and does not need to manage liquidity, hence does not need a liquidation mechanism).
+P2P (peer-to-peer) and P2Pool (peer-to-pool) are fundamentally different approaches to NFT lending.
+The advantages of NFTfi are: 1) borrowers get higher LTVs on average (driven mainly by lender competition and diversity; 2) no auto-liquidations hence borrowers always have the option of paying back their loans until loan maturity; they can't be liquidated half-way through as can happen on a P2Pool protocol (a P2P protocol such as NFTfi does not take any protocol risk and does not need to manage liquidity, hence does not need a liquidation mechanism).

 Yes, we have a full-featured SDK, enabling developers to easily access our full-feature API and build on top of NFTfi (for instance, lending bots).
 You can find the SDK in our public repo.
 It is currently in closed beta, which means you have to request an API key to start using it via this Google form.
 If you have questions or want to connect to other developers building on NFTfi, join our Discord and go to the #dev-zone channel.

 Yes!
-We have a thriving community of NFTfi Ambassadors, who are active community members that support NFTfi (and soon the NFTfi DAO) in various ways, such as through community moderation, outreach and education, content creation, and technical support.
+We have a thriving community of NFTfi Ambassadors, who are active community members that support NFTfi (and soon the NFTfi DAO) in various ways such as: community moderation, outreach and education, content creation, and technical support.
 They enjoy exclusive perks and play a major role connecting NFTfi to its current and future users.

 Check out the Ambassador page for more info and the application form.